gcowan/RapidSim/README.md

 * `costheta`: The cosine of theta
 * `Mcorr`: The corrected mass of the combination of the given particles correcting for any invisible particles
-* `ProbNNmu` : Particle ID feature for the muon hypothesis
-* `ProbNNe` : Particle ID feature for the electron hypothesis
-* `ProbNNpi` : Particle ID feature for the pion hypothesis
-* `ProbNNk` : Particle ID feature for the kaon hypothesis
-* `ProbNNp` : Particle ID feature for the proton hypothesis

 ## External Generators